daskelly/bam_exact_subsample/README.md

-# Subsampling an exact number of reads from a BAM file at random
+# Utilities or sampling from BAM files

-A small utility for randomly sampling an exact number of reads from a BAM file.
+This repository contains several utilities useful for sampling from BAM files, with a main focus on 10X CellRanger BAMs.

-In order to run this script we need a container that has python and the `pysam` package:
+In order to run these scripts we need a container that has python and the `pysam` package:
 ```
 $ singularity pull docker://quay.io/biocontainers/pysam:0.17.0--py36h61e5637_0
 ```

+## `10x_bam_split_CB.py`

+This is a small utility for dividing a 10X CellRanger BAM into thousands of "mini" BAMs, one for each cell barcode.

+## `bam_exact_subsample.py`

+This is a small utility for randomly sampling an exact number of reads from a BAM file.

 Usage instructions for this script:
 ```